autosub-team/autosub/src/tasks/implementation/VHDL/README.txt

+Each task has its own directory.

+The folder "_common" is for scripts, that can be passed to testers (definition of common functionality)

-A task consists of multiple elements.The folders and common files are:
+A task consists of multiple elements.
+The folders and common files are:

 tmp/ --Folder to temporarily store generated files